Bias Rating: LEFT-CENTER

-Launched in 1976 and based in San Francisco, California, Mother Jones or MoJo is a news organization that is named after labor activist Mary Harris “Mother” Jones.
-Mother Jones focuses on investigative journalism on topics including politics, governments, corporations, environment, crime & justice.
+Launched in 1976 and based in San Francisco, California, Mother Jones or MoJo is a news organization named after labor activist Mary Harris “Mother” Jones.
+Mother Jones focuses on investigative journalism on politics, governments, corporations, environment, crime & justice.
 They distribute their content via digital and social platforms, videos, podcasts, email newsletters, and print magazines.
 They describe their mission as “to deliver hard-hitting reporting that inspires change and combats “alternative facts.”
 In 1993, they became the first general-interest magazine to go online.

 For the complete list of staff, click here.

 Funded by / Ownership

 Mother Jones’ Non-Profit Parent company and publisher is the Foundation for National Progress (FNP), and according to the MacArthur Foundation, the Foundation for National Progress received $1.5 million grants in support for its in-depth investigative journalism work.
 The Board of Directors can be seen here and the complete donor list here.

-Mother Jones’ primary source of revenue is reader donations, subscriptions, advertising, and foundation grants, for example, the Craigslist founder gave $1 million to Mother Jones in 2018.
+Mother Jones’ primary revenue source is reader donations, subscriptions, advertising, and foundation grants; for example, the Craigslist founder gave $1 million to Mother Jones in 2018.
 You can find details of their finances and IRS Form 990s Here.

 Analysis / Bias

 Mother Jones frequently publishes detailed investigative journalism such as “The full data set from our in-depth investigation into mass shootings.”
 This investigation has been criticized by some on the right, such as Reason.com.

-In review, some articles we analyzed offers support for Republicans such as “This Deep-Red State Decided to Make a Serious Investment in Preschools.
+In review, some articles we analyzed offers support for Republicans, such as “This Deep-Red State Decided to Make a Serious Investment in Preschools.
 It’s Paying Off Big-Time”, by praising Lawmakers such as Jeana Ross, Republican Secretary for the Alabama Department of Early Childhood Education, and Alabama state Senator Trip Pittman for their accomplishments in the state preschool program.
-On the other hand, they also have other articles we reviewed that has emotionally loaded headlines that are negative toward Republicans such as “Patriots Games, Birthday Bashes, and Vicious Tweets: Trump and Romney’s Failed Bromance.”
+On the other hand, they also have other articles we reviewed that have emotionally loaded headlines that are negative toward Republicans, such as “Patriots Games, Birthday Bashes, and Vicious Tweets: Trump and Romney’s Failed Bromance.”